brendanchambers/attention_wildfires/research_dynamics/dynamics_v2/readme.txt

     cluster articles using hdbscan for each sample save the pmids and their respective clusters (export as json)

+sample_and_cluster_PMIDs
+    new and improved version of try_2018 (todo update this readme)

 run_pmids2vec
     take the clustered pmids generated in try_2018 train a word2vec model for each
     also export the corresponding corpuses generated based on each pmid cluster (for use in nulls and other analysis) depends on pmids2vec.py and pmids2corpus.py

+    train w2v models on title text (using a larger sample)

 explain_clusters
     load word2vec models trained on multiple clusters (research worlds)